 The UK Picture Editors' Guild

-The UK Picture Editors' Guild has been established 30 years and is formed by picture editors from the picture desks of the national press, regional newspapers, international press agencies and domestic photo agencies.
+The UK Picture Editors' Guild has been established in 1977 and is formed of picture editors from the picture desks of the national press, regional newspapers, international press agencies and domestic photo agencies.

 The founding members, Paddy Hicks of the Press Association, Stuart Boyd of The Scotsman and Peter Woodman of the Newcastle Chronicle, felt there was a need for people in the same profession to have a forum in which they could share their thoughts.

 It was acknowledged that there were common issues that could often find common solutions and sharing the problems with others meant that they could often be solved.

 The needs that created the Guild in the past are still with us in the present and likely to be with us in the future.

 The Guild encourages and is a supporter of fine photography and its members are involved in judging competitions throughout the World.

 In recent years (in fact since 2010) the annual UK Picture Editors' Guild Awards have sought to find Britain's most talented photographers and videojournalists.

 The UK Picture Editors' Guild Awards recognise outstanding photography from the world of news, royalty, sport, business, fashion and entertainment.
 Winners receive prizes from well known sponsors at the annual Awards event, which takes place in London.

 The Awards have been described as "... the only one of their kind to recognise and honour the talented professionals behind the lens, operating in the most dynamic and competitive media in the world."